-Anorexia treatment often goes overlooked in mental health settings due to the condition’s rarity.
+Anorexia treatment often goes overlooked in mental health treatment settings due to the condition’s rarity.
 Even among eating disorders, the condition is infrequent.
 Binge eating disorder, for instance, has a lifetime prevalence of 2.8 percent.
 This figure for anorexia is only 0.6 percent.
 Unfortunately, this condition also has the highest mortality rate (10 percent) of any mental health disorder.

-The scariest part of anorexia nervosa is that its victims don’t recognize their severe weight loss.
+Like bulimia nervosa, the scariest part of anorexia nervosa is that its victims don’t recognize their severe weight loss.
 Their distorted body image makes them believe they’re overweight – even when they’re far below a healthy body mass.
 This distortion makes it difficult for them to realize that anorexia treatment may be necessary.
 Because of this, speaking to loved ones with the condition is vital.

-Like most mental health and substance abuse disorders, anorexia can present in several ways.
+Like most mental and substance abuse disorders, anorexia can present in several ways.
 There are only two types of anorexia recognized in the medical field, but proper identification is necessary for appropriate treatment.
 The following subtypes fall under this eating disorder category: